 What is your Liberal Art?

 The College of Liberal Arts provides students with the time-tested skills, aptitudes, and discipline that have served as the hallmark of the bachelor's degree for centuries.
 Our courses cultivate the arts of persuasive communication, critical analysis, empirical and theoretical reasoning, and disciplined reflection that distinguishes our graduates as professional and civic leaders.
 At the forefront of Liberal Arts education for the twenty-first century, the College offers the experiences and instills the values of a classic education through the learning and application of professional skills.

 Students in the College engage in a rigorous curriculum directed toward providing them with the academic grounding, technical competencies, and intellectual perspectives necessary to succeed in a global society that demands flexibility, adaptability, and continued learning.
 Students enjoy extended opportunities to engage personally with the College's talented faculty who, in addition to being dedicated classroom teachers, are recognized expert scholars in their disciplines as well.
 Easily accessible opportunities to study the arts, humanities, and social sciences beyond the classroom exists through internships, performances, exhibitions, undergraduate research experiences, and study abroad programs.
 The Economic Monitor, the Armstrong Undergraduate Journal of History, Calliope, the Philosopher's Stone, and The Inkwell are representative publications resulting from student and faculty collaborations.

 The College also contributes substantially to delivering instruction in USG Core Courses, Armstrong's First Year Experience, and the Honor's Program's and serves as a cultural forum for the Savannah community.
 Both faculty and students contribute valuable knowledge, skills, and resources to the community and the region through their scholarship.

 The faculty of the College of Liberal Arts are organized into five departments: Art, Music, and Theatre; Criminal Justice, Social, and Political Sciences; Economics; History; Languages, Literature, and Philosophy.
 The College's interdisciplinary programs in Liberal Studies, Gender Studies, and Law and Society are coordinated by program directors.
 Additionally, the Military Science program is attached to the College.
-The Center for Regional Analysis and the Small Business Institute are housed within the College's Department of Economics.
+The Center for Regional Analysis is housed within the College's Department of Economics.